Siege of Petra (549)

-The siege of Petra took place in 549 when the Eastern Roman (Byzantine) Empire, under Emperor Justinian I, besieged the strategic fortress of Petra in Lazica, held by the Sasanians.
-Petra's garrison took heavy casualties, but it stood firm until the arrival of a strong army under Mihr-Mihroe relieved the siege.
+The siege of Petra took place in 549, when the Eastern Roman (Byzantine) Empire, under Emperor Justinian I, besieged the strategic fortress of Petra in Lazica, held by the Sasanians.
+Petra's garrison took heavy casualties, but stood firm until the arrival of a strong army under Mihr-Mihroe relieved the siege.

 The siege

-The Roman army was consisted of 7,000 regulars and 1,000 Tzani, and were under command of the magister militum per Armeniam Dagisthaeus.
+The Roman army consisted of 7,000 regulars and 1,000 Tzani, under command of magister militum per Armeniam Dagisthaeus.
 The Roman archery was very efficient during the siege; as they suppressed the defenders of the town, the sappers were able to approach the walls of Petra.
 However, mining operations were unsuccessful.
 According to Procopius, the small Sasanian garrison under "Mirranes" made a "display of valour such as no others known to us have made".
-At the end of the siege, 1,000 men of the 1,500-strong garrison had been killed and 350 men were wounded.
-The defenders had kept all of the corpses inside the fortification in order not to inform the attackers of their losses.
+At the end of the siege, 1,000 of the 1,500-strong garrison had been killed and 350 wounded.
+The defenders kept all of the corpses inside the fortification in order not to inform the attackers of their losses.

-Dagisthaeus quickly withdrew before Mihr-Mihroe's army of cavalry and infantry arrived from Iberia.
-The latter reportedly taunted the Byzantine state because of its inability to defeat 150 men "without a wall", referring to the partially destroyed city wall.
+Dagisthaeus withdrew before Mihr-Mihroe's army of cavalry and infantry arrived from Iberia.
+The latter reportedly taunted the Byzantine state because of its inability to defeat 150 men "without a wall," referring to the partially destroyed city wall.
 The Byzantines had destroyed a part of the wall, only to find that a building was behind it.